-Verifying your data is an important function within Genie, useful for identifying any issues within your data and checking on the general health of your data file.
-A verify should always be completed before upgrading your Genie software.
+Verifying your data is a useful function in Genie to identify any potential issues within your data.
+A verify must always be completed before upgrading your Genie software.

 Before you begin